 Summer days and nights in Austin are best spent indulging in the city’s renowned dining and drinking scene.
 So go ahead and post up on a patio, seek out a popular food truck or pull up a bar stool and sample some of Austin’s best summer treats.

-For stunning Lake Travis sunsets, join the crowd at The Oasis.
+For stunning Lake Travis sunsets, head to The Oasis.
 This scenic lakeside restaurant features a massive multi-storied deck where you can dine on shrimp fajitas and toast the evening with a signature Oasis Sunset (a blend of rums, lemonade, orange juice and grenadine).
 Don’t be surprised when fellow diners applaud the dramatically setting sun.

 The Picnic Food Truck Park at Barton Springs.
 Photo Credit Lars Frazer.

 Valentina’s Tex Mex BBQ combines the foods that Austinites love most: tacos and barbecue.
-Belly up to the counter, where you can choose from tempting taco fillings like smoked brisket topped with guacamole, tomato serrano salsa and sea salt, all rolled up in a freshly made flour tortilla.
+Order online for take out, and choose from tempting taco fillings like smoked brisket topped with guacamole, tomato serrano salsa and sea salt, all rolled up in a freshly made flour tortilla.
 Valentina’s was recently visited by celebrity chef Guy Fieri and featured on an episode of his hit show Diners, Drive-Ins and Dives.

-Try a variety of eats at food truck park The Picnic, where you’ll find crunchy chicken tenders served up by The Mighty Cone, sweet treats like the red velvet confection from Hey Cupcake! and authentic Thai cuisine at Coat & Thai that can all be enjoyed under The Picnic’s shady pavilions.
+Try a variety of eats at food truck park The Picnic, where you’ll find plenty of well-spaced outdoor seating, crunchy chicken tenders served up by The Mighty Cone, authentic Italian gelato and creative combinations like pineapple jalapeno sorbet from Cannone Gelato and authentic Thai cuisine at Coat & Thai.

 Gelateria Gemelli.
 Courtesy of Kate LeSueur.